GradWeek Frequently Asked Questions

 To help you decide what essentials to pack, check your destination’s weather forecast online in advance.
 Pack for tropical weather and don’t forget that swimsuit!
 It is recommended to pack toiletries in your carry-on for easy access and for that needed refresher.
 We also recommend wearing comfortable clothing on the day of travel.

 Choosing your roommates is the responsibility of all travelers (students or parents).
 GradWeek highly recommends that travelers start coordinating with their fellow classmates/friends to finalize roommate arrangements before registering and again before the Final Payment Deadline.
-The base price for most of our student trip packages is based on a 4-person per room occupancy (or a 3-person per room occupancy if you are traveling to Mexico).
-If you do not meet this requirement, then additional hotel occupancy fees will apply.
-These fees will appear on your invoice/statements starting late summer in the year before travel.
+The base price for most of our student trip packages is based on a 4-people per room occupancy (or a 3-people per room occupancy if you are traveling to Mexico).
+If you do not meet the hotel/package occupancy requirement, then additional hotel occupancy fees will apply.
+These fees will appear on your invoice/statements starting late summer, the year before travel.

 GradWeek expects all travelers to conduct themselves as respectful and responsible young adults throughout the trip.
 All local laws are strictly enforced both inside and outside of the hotel.
 Illegal activity, disorderly conduct (including underage drinking), and property damage will not be tolerated.
 Travelers who engage in any of these behaviors may be held financially responsible for damages and risk being evicted from the hotel at their own expense—no exceptions.